python/devguide/devcycle.rst

 Starting with the 3.5 release, we create the release maintenance branch (e.g. 3.5) at the time we enter beta (3.5.0 beta 1).
-This allows feature development for the release 3.n+1 to occur within the master branch alongside the beta and release candidate stabilization periods for release 3.n.
+This allows feature development for the release 3.n+1 to occur within the main branch alongside the beta and release candidate stabilization periods for release 3.n.